d0nda/To-Do-Hub/README.md

 # To-Do-Hub
-A ReactNative Expo To Do Mobile App (Android)
+Mobile To Do App (Android supported for now)